-Over-the-counter, Private-Land Pronghorn Licenses are not valid on any public land.
 To hunt on private land only, hunters must obtain a Private-Land Only Pronghorn License and Tag, available at NMDGF offices, license vendors, or online and by telephone.
 Online and telephone purchases must be made at least 14 days prior to the hunt start date to allow mailing of tags.
 When obtaining a Private-Land Only Pronghorn License, the hunter must select a hunt code corresponding with a public-land pronghorn draw hunt code for the unit(s), bag limit, sporting arm type and season date.
-Public-land draw hunt codes are listed on pages 94-101.
+Public-land draw hunt codes are listed on pages 93-101.
 Written permission from the landowner is required while hunting.
-Hunt codes for units without corresponding public-land draw hunts are listed on page 93-94.
+Hunt codes for units without corresponding public-land draw hunts or with capped license numbers on private-land hunts are listed on page 92-93.
+Over-the-counter, Private-Land Pronghorn Licenses are not valid on any public land.